droe/example.kext/README.md

 1. Boot into Recovery OS by pressing <kbd>cmd⌘</kbd>+<kbd>r</kbd> during boot
 2. Run `csrutil enable --without kext`
 3. Reboot

+To create a signed kext that will load in default system configuration with SIP enabled, you will need to obtain a Developer ID certificate specifically for signing kernel extensions.

 As of macOS 10.13 High Sierra, all kexts need to be explicitly approved by the user before they can be loaded.
 Workarounds include disabling user approval or